Your Charitable Giving Legacy

 Pass on a legacy of giving to your family

-A Program account can help you cultivate a charitable giving tradition in your family and carry it on beyond your lifetime.
-You can name friends, family members, or trusted professionals as advisors to your Program account.
+A Program account can help you cultivate a charitable giving tradition in your family and carry it on beyond your lifetime with the naming of a joint donor-advisor, secondary donor-advisor and/or successor(s).